robertsahlin/robertsahlincom/content/post/google-analytics-campaign-timeout-settings.md

 ### I usually set campaign timeout settings to 1 day since a new session is started at midnight every day anyway

 The weird thing is that the campaign timeout settings is most likely a legacy from a time where cookies were used to set up an attribution model (last non-direct click) that was a bit more sophisticated than last click.
 But times have changed and the possibilities to analyze attribution today are near to limitless and not dependent on a last non-direct cookie.
 Hence, we have a setting that doesn't affect what it was invented for but only messing up all other reports.
 I guess you could speculate why it still exist and whatever reason you come up with it is still a fact that players (Google is one of them) that own a lot of traffic on the internet will benefit from exaggerated attribution caused by the default settings.

+### Warning
+Be aware that if you use google analytics to transfer conversions to Google Ads, changing the campaign timeout settings probably affect the number of transactions in Google Ads.
+The documentation says that conversions/transactions are transfered to Google Ads according to a last non-direct click (LNDC) attribution model in Google Analytics but it doesn't seem to be the model from the attribution modeling report but rather a LNDC attribution based on campaign timeout settings (like old school cookie attribution).
+Hence, there is a conflict between setting campaign timeout for optimizing the site and optimizing your Google Ads.

+Alternative solutions include:
+1. Sending hits to 2 properties (one for site optimizations and one for Google Ads).
+2. Use Google Ads tracking script to measure conversions/transactions.
+3. Use another bidding tool for google ads.
+4. USe another tool for web analytics / site optimizations.